This page is for Immigrant Visa and Fiancé (K) Visa applicants.

 Applicants over 16 years of age must present a certificate from the appropriate police authorities to receive an immigrant visa.
 This certificate should provide any information contained in police files concerning the applicant.

-Police certificates must be obtained from the country of nationality, the country of present residence if the applicant has resided there for six months or more, and all countries where the applicant resided for one year or more.
-For K visa applicants, police certificates are required from your present country of residence and all countries where you have lived for six months or more since age 16.
+For both immigrant and fiancé(e) visa applicants, police certificates must be obtained from the country of nationality, the country of present residence if the applicant has resided there for six months or more and all countries where the applicant resided for one year or more since age 16.
 Police certificates are also required for accompanying children age 16 or older.

 Generally, applications for police certificates should be made directly to police authorities in the district where you, the applicant, resided.
 For some countries, the applicant must be physically present to submit a records request.
 In such cases, you may not be required to submit a police certificate for that country unless you are able to submit such a request in person.